effector/effector/docs/api/effector/babel-plugin.md

 export const $fetchFriendsStatus = createEffectStatus(fetchFriendsFx)
 ```

-Import `createEffectStatus` from `'./createEffectStatus'` was treated as fabric function so each store created by it has its own `sid` and will be handled by [serialize](./serialize.md) independently, although without `fabrics` they will share the same `sid`
+Import `createEffectStatus` from `'./createEffectStatus'` was treated as factory function so each store created by it has its own `sid` and will be handled by [serialize](./serialize.md) independently, although without `factories` they will share the same `sid`